Start Here

 If you love hymns, music, and the theology they carry

 Visit Hymns.
-You will find reflections on texts and tunes, the stories behind them, and why church music still matters more than many people realize.
+You’ll find reflections on texts and tunes, the stories behind them, and why church music still matters more than most people realize.

 If you just want a few good places to begin